Submissions

 6. References

-Systematic reviews provide a critical review of the literature review using systematic methods, with or without meta-analysis.
+Reviews: systematic reviews provide a critical review of the literature review using systematic methods, with or without meta-analysis.
 The method for conducting the literature should be provided as part of the submission.
-While there is no required format for this type of review, a PRISMA-style flow diagram should be included.
+While there is no required format for this type of review, a PRIMSA-style flow diagram should be included.
 This type of submission should also include a table with ratings of the quality of the studies/evidence.
 Narrative reviews include a review of the literature for practitioners on a topic of general common interest.

-These papers will provide a summary and discussion of the relevant literature about any topic covered within the aims and scope of the journal.
+Reports: these papers will provide a summary and discussion of the relevant literature about any topic covered within the aims and scope of the journal.
 They should be divided into the following sections:

 1. Abstract (about 250 words)